WayneJz/COMP9311-18S1/README.md

-## COMP9311 Database Systems
+## COMP9311 Database Systems 2018S1

-### ALL CODES SHOULD BE APPROPRIATELY REFERENCED, COPYING MAY RESULT IN PLAGARISM
+### ALL CODES SHOULD BE APPROPRIATELY REFERENCED, COPYING MAY RESULT IN PLAGIARISM

-2018S1
 Lecturer: Xuemin Lin

 ### Main Contents